potassco/clorm/docs/clorm/predicate.rst

       date = StringField
       description = StringField

-However, since we encoded the date as simply a ``StringField`` it is now up to the user of the ``Booking`` class to perform the necessary translations to and from a Python ``datetime.date`` objects when necessary.
-For example:
+However, since we encoded the date as simply a :class:`~clorm.StringField` it is now up to the user of the ``Booking`` class to perform the necessary translations to and from a Python ``datetime.date`` objects when necessary.
+For
+example:

 .. code-block:: python